-- ensuring that arrangements are in place to support pupils with medical conditions so that can access and enjoy the same opportunities at school as any other child; - taking into account that many medical conditions that require support at school will affect quality of life and may be life-threatening. - ensuring that the arrangements give parents and pupils confidence in the school's ability to provide effective support for medical conditions.
+${\odot}\,$ ensuring that arrangements are in place to support pupils with medical conditions so that can access and enjoy the same opportunities at school as any other child;

+${\odot}\,$ taking into account that many medical conditions that require support at school will affect quality of life and may be life-threatening.

+ensuring that the arrangements give parents and pupils confidence in the school's ability to provide effective support for medical conditions.
 The school ensures that staff understand how medical conditions impact on a child's ability to learn.
-The school ensures that staff are properly trained to provide the support that pupils need, - ensuring that no child with a medical condition is denied admission, or prevented from taking up a place in school because arrangements for their medical condition have not been made.
-However, in line with safeguarding duties, the school ensures that pupils' health is not put at unnecessary risk from, for example, infectious diseases, and reserve the right to refuse admittance to a child at times where it would be detrimental to the health of that child or others to do so, or may look to use a part-time timetable to ensure that the pupil is safe and their needs are met - ensuring that the arrangements put in place are sufficient to meet statutory duties and ensure that policies, plans, procedures and systems are properly and effectively implemented;
+The school ensures that staff are properly trained to provide the support that pupils need, ensuring that no child with a medical condition is denied admission, or prevented from taking up a place in school because arrangements for their medical condition have not been made.
+However, in line with safeguarding duties, the school ensures that pupils' health is not put at unnecessary risk from, for example, infectious diseases, and reserve the right to refuse admittance to a child at times where it would be detrimental to the health of that child or others to do so, or may look to use a part-time timetable to ensure that the pupil is safe and their needs are met ensuring that the arrangements put in place are sufficient to meet statutory duties and ensure that policies, plans, procedures and systems are properly and effectively implemented;

-- developing a policy for supporting pupils with medical conditions that is reviewed regularly and accessible to parents and school staff (this policy); - ensuring that the policy sets out the procedures to be followed whenever the school is notified that a pupil has a medical condition - ensuring that the policy covers the role of individual healthcare plans, and who is responsible for their development, in supporting pupils at school with medical conditions - ensuring that the school policy clearly identifies the roles and responsibilities of all those involved in arrangements for supporting pupils at school with medical conditions and how they will be supported, how their training needs will be assessed and how and by whom training will be commissioned and provided - ensuring that the school policy covers arrangements for children who are competent to manage their own health needs and medicines - ensuring that the policy is clear about the procedures to be followed for managing medicines including the completion of written records - o ensuring that the policy sets out what should happen in an emergency situation - ensuring that the arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so - o ensuring that the policy is explicit about what practice is not acceptable - ensuring that the appropriate level of insurance is in place and appropriate to the level of risk - ensuring that the policy sets out how complaints may be made and will be handled concerning the support to pupils with medical conditions
+${\odot}\,$ developing a policy for supporting pupils with medical conditions that is reviewed regularly and accessible to parents and school staff (this policy);

+${\odot}\,$ ensuring that the policy sets out the procedures to be followed whenever the school is notified that a pupil has a medical condition ensuring that the policy covers the role of individual healthcare plans, and who is responsible for their development, in supporting pupils at school with medical conditions ensuring that the school policy clearly identifies the roles and responsibilities of all those involved in arrangements for supporting pupils at school with medical conditions and how they will be supported, how their training needs will be assessed and how and by whom training will be commissioned and provided ensuring that the policy is clear about the procedures to be followed for managing medicines including the completion of written records ensuring that the arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so